What is community-based tourism?

 What are the benefits of community-based tourism?

-The unique feature of community-based tourism is the fact that tourism experiences are hosted and managed by local communities.
+The unique feature of community-based tourism is that the tourism experiences are hosted and managed by local communities.
 It is a promising niche tourism experience with lots of opportunities.
 More and more travellers are interested in learning about local cultures and ways to genuinely interact with local communities.
-Among others, the key benefits of CBT are that it:
+Among others, the key benefits of community-based tourism are that it:

 - Sustains local culture for future generations